Ford EcoSport review

 The EcoSport’s nose gets some chrome trim, but the large grille is more like the pre-facelift Fiesta’s, so looks a bit dated, while the high-set headlights appear a little out of place.
 On the plus side, the standard LED daytime running lights look distinctive, while the chrome-ringed foglamps give the nose a lift.

 Inside, the EcoSport gets a dashboard inspired by the Fiesta, so there’s a centre console keypad, blue LCD displays and angular air vents.
-The cabin is well built, but plastic quality is on the hard side, and the design isn’t as dynamic as the Renault’s touchscreen-based layout.
+The cabin has improved since the materials, seats and switchgear were all updated, but plastic quality is still on the hard side.
+Ford's voive-operated Sync infotainment system is a welcome addition, too.
 You get cloth seats as standard, and while they’re relatively comfortable, they lack support.

 The EcoSport has decent steering, too.
 The wheel is well weighted, and initial turn-in is positive, but things quickly unravel if you try to explore the EcoSport’s handling.
 While it shares its underpinnings with the Fiesta, the raised ride height and longer-travel suspension mean the car feels soggy through bends.
 There’s plenty of body roll thanks to the high centre of gravity, and the EcoSport is easily unsettled by bumps.